 Twenty members from Parrott Academy spent 5 days in Panecillo helping construct a wall behind the school and closing off the bathrooms and kitchen at the community center.
 They spent time in the classrooms teaching songs and doing crafts, as well as mixing cement and moving blocks and rocks, none of which were easy tasks.
 In the afternoons, they spent time learning about local culture at the Otavalango museum, learning about traditional dress and learning to make a traditional meal at the cooking school.
 They even went on a long hike with rewarding views.

 For one week of their semester-long trek through the Andes Mountains, 14 students and 4 teachers from The Traveling School stayed in the rural Ecuadorian community of Agualongo for a cultural immersion experience organized for them by Tandana.
 The students stayed with host families in Agualongo in early March.
 The immersion experience gave them opportunities to work in the community, learn about the community's history and spend time with their host families.

-As part of an Alternative Spring Break Program, 13 students and 1 university representative from Northeastern University in Boston spent six days in Ecuador participating in a group service project organized for them by Tandana.
+As part of an Alternative Spring Break Program, 13 students and 1 university rep from Northeastern University spent 6 days participating in a group service project organized for them by Tandana.
 From March 4th-10th, the students worked with community members in Guachinguero to help build the walls of a new multi-purpose community center.
 Most of the building's exterior walls are up as well as a few interior walls.
 Building the walls involved sifting sand, mixing cement, placing blocks and filling in the empty spaces between the blocks with cement.